Does home insurance cover roof leaks?

-At rivr, we include all-risks buildings cover as standard, so roof damage is insured unless specifically excluded.
-This guide explains what’s covered, what’s not, and how to make a successful claim if your roof starts to leak.
+This guide explains what's covered, what's not, and how to make a successful claim.

 What does roof insurance cover?

-Most standard home insurance policies will cover roof repairs if a covered event (such as a natural disaster) causes the damage.
-These include:
+Most home insurance policies cover roof repairs if damage results from a covered event:

-- Storms and high winds: Severe weather can dislodge tiles, damage flashing, or cause structural issues.
-Storm damage is one of the most common reasons for a successful claim on your buildings insurance policy.
+Storms and high winds: Severe weather conditions can dislodge tiles, damage flashing, or cause structural damage.
+Storm damage is one of the most common reasons for a successful claim.

-- Fire or lightning strikes: These can destroy roof timbers and tiles, leading to leaks.
+Fire or lightning strikes: These can destroy roof timbers and tiles, leading to a roof leak.

-- Vandalism or attempted theft: Criminal damage is usually covered, provided you report it to the police.
+Vandalism or attempted theft: Criminal damage is covered if you report it to the police.

 Does the type of roof affect my home insurance claim?